Waveform stability of black hole ringdown with stochastic horizon structure: Frequency domain analysis and phase averaging mechanism

+where $\widetilde{J}_\omega(k) = \int \dif r_* \ \me^{-\mi k r_*} J_\omega(r_*)$.
+This makes the phase-averaging mechanism quantitative: the observed signal is governed by a coarse-grained overlap on the real axis rather than by the pointwise jaggedness of $\delta V_{\rm eff}$.
+In particular, the smooth residuals in Fig.\ \ref{fig:residue} arise because the detector probes this kernel-averaged response, not the ultraviolet extrema of the barrier.
 This phase-integral perspective provides a physical resolution to the waveform instability.
 The observable ringdown signal is determined by the scattering phase shift on the real axis $\omega\in\mathbb{R}$ \cite{Kyutoku:2022gbr}.
-Eq.\eqref{eq:phase-shift} reveals that the Green's function integral suppresses high-wavenumber contributions: the microscopic phase deviations induced by the rapidly oscillating potential $\delta V_{\rm eff}$ undergo efficient destructive interference, thereby shielding the macroscopic waveform from ultraviolet instability.
+Eq.\ \eqref{eq:phase-shift} reveals that the Green's function integral suppresses high-wavenumber contributions: the microscopic phase deviations induced by the rapidly oscillating potential $\delta V_{\rm eff}$ undergo efficient destructive interference, thereby shielding the macroscopic waveform from ultraviolet instability.

 Eq.\ \eqref{eq:phase-shift} reveals the mathematical essence of the phase averaging: For the fundamental GWs that dominate the ringdown signal, the characteristic wavelength satisfies $\lambda_{\rm GW} \sim M$.
 Under the scale $\lambda_{\rm GW} \gg L_c$, the wavefront traverses a vast number of stochastic fluctuation units as it propagates through the random potential field.
 Since $\delta V_{\rm eff}$ oscillates rapidly at the scale of the correlation length $L_c$ and its ensemble average $\langle \delta V_{\rm eff} \rangle$ vanishes, the integral term in Eq.\ \eqref{eq:phase-shift} is suppressed by the high-frequency oscillating phases according to the Riemann-Lebesgue lemma.
 This implies that microscopic phase deviations produced by different local extrema undergo efficient destructive interference along the integration path.
 The inverse operator of the wave equation (the Green's function integral) essentially averages out spatial fluctuations, effectively filtering out the contribution of ultraviolet perturbations to the macroscopic phase accumulation.